Pasta, pizza, and Pinocchio: Answers to Questions about

 - At present, we are having to rent only one home, one

-cabinets, without light fixtures, without hot water heater, and without closets.
+cabinets, light fixtures, water heater, and closets.

 - Is Italy a clean country?